Degree of W-operator and Noncrossing Partition: Degree of Summation

-\begin{proof} By the sketch of the proof of Theorem \ref{215}, the first formula in Lemma \ref{105} shows that the differential degree of $\widetilde{FS}_\beta$ increases by one when $[\beta] = [\alpha,0]$.
-The third formula in Lemma \ref{105} implies when $j \neq 0$, the operator $D_{a_{n+1}a_n}$ fixes the differential degree.
+When $j \geq 1$, Lemma \ref{303} and Remark \ref{306} implies that the operator $D_{a_{n+n}a_{n+1}}$ fixes the differential degree.
 Now we consider the polynomial degree.
-If $[\beta] = [\alpha,0]$, \textbf{Case 0} in Construction \ref{212} tells us that the number of disjoint cycles of $\beta$ is the same as for $\alpha$.
-By the sketch of the proof of Theorem \ref{215} and Remark \ref{217}, we know the number of disjoint cycles is the polynomial degree.
-Hence, in \textbf{Case 0}, we have
+If $j$ is in the chain of $\hat{Q}_\alpha$, \textbf{Case 1} in Construction \ref{202} tells us that $\beta$ has one more disjoint cycle than $\alpha$.
+When $j$ is not in the chain of $\hat{Q}_\alpha$, $\beta$ corresponds to \textbf{Case 2} and $dP(FS_\beta)=dP(FS_\alpha)-1$.
+This finishes the proof of the lemma. \end{proof}